 Control remains the most popular reason to keep payroll processes on-site — without the additional layer of a third-party provider, there's theoretically less risk to protected payment data.
-But Albarella says this can add a significant burden for business leaders.
+But this can add a significant burden for business leaders.

 "You're responsible 100% of the time for securing the data that you're taking from your employees for processing your payroll," she says.
 "You're also responsible for the money itself and how it's transferred; how are you getting that money from your bank account to your employees?
 How are you submitting the taxes for that?"

-Put simply, there's a case for in-house payroll if organizations have small staff numbers and streamlined payments processes.
+Put simply, there's a case for in-house payroll if organisations have small staff numbers and streamlined payments processes.
 Once you introduce elements of large-scale data collection and online access, however, the risks of emerging payroll threats typically outpace the benefits of keeping processes on premises.